Does Silicon Dioxide Conduct Electricity

 While silicon dioxide is primarily an insulator, its electrical behavior can be influenced under specific conditions:

 • Temperature: At extremely high temperatures, some electrons can gain sufficient thermal energy to overcome the energy band gap, leading to a slight increase in conductivity.
-However, this increase is typically minimal compared to that observed in conductors.
+On the flip side, this increase is typically minimal compared to that observed in conductors.

 • Impurities: The presence of impurities within the silicon dioxide structure can create defects and localized energy levels within the band gap.
 These defects can act as traps for electrons, affecting the material's electrical properties and potentially increasing conductivity.
 The level of impact depends significantly on the type and concentration of impurities present.